darthmaim/gw2builds/docs/url.md

 - Byte 0 (uint8) - Block id
 - Byte 1+ - Block data

-If a block contains only zeroes, it is skipped for save space.
+If a block contains only zeroes, it is skipped to save space.

 The block data contains condensed sequential values.
 Every value inside a block is marked with a special data type that uses the maximum amount of bits needed in order to encode all values that use this data type.